SSoelvsten/bdd-benchmark/README.md

 Based on [[Tveretina10](#references)], this is disproven by use of variables _P<sub>i,j</sub>_ saying that the _i_'th pigeon is mapped to the _j_'th hole.
-These are written as a CNF formula with at-least-one and at-most-one constraints.
-This CNF is then solved in a as described in [[Pan04; Section 2](#references)]: sort all clauses by the maximal occuring literal into clusters and then interchangably accumulate the conjunction of clauses and existentially quantify the variables.

 **Statistics:**